HorlogeSkynet/archey4/README.md

 * If you had to adapt the script to make it work on your system, please **[open a pull request](https://github.com/HorlogeSkynet/archey4/pulls)** so as to share your modifications with the rest of the world and participate in this project !

 * When looking up your public IP address (**WAN\_IP**), Archey will try at first to run a DNS query for `myip.opendns.com`, against OpenDNS's resolver(s).
 On error, it would fall back on regular HTTPS request(s) to <https://ident.me> ([server sources](https://github.com/pcarrier/identme)).

+## Notes to developers / maintainers

+You might be interested in checking/running the `packaging/build.sh` script.